helidon-io/helidon/docs/modules/security/providers.md

 legacy signed component when a trust boundary must distinguish method case.

 Use `sign-headers` to require additional signed fields such as `digest`, `content-length`, or `content-type` for selected methods.
-Each entry uses its configured method as an exact, case-sensitive selector.
+Configured method selectors use the temporary compatibility described above; this does not change `(request-target)` canonicalization.

 If a request carries the signature in the `Authorization` header, that header value cannot be combined with any other authorization scheme.
 Use the standalone